YasinChan/vue-simple-lazyload/README.md

        <img :src="$placeholderFigure" class="lazyload-img" />
    </div>

-   // css.
-This is also the default style of the VueImgLazy component .lazyload-container {
+   /*css.
+This is also the default style of the VueImgLazy component*/ .lazyload-container {
      transition: background-color .5s ease-in-out .3s;
      width: 400px;